-In Dynamics 365 Retail, the configuration of the call center channel includes a setting that is named Enable order completion.
+In Dynamics 365 Commerce, the configuration of the call center channel includes a setting that is named Enable order completion.
 This setting helps guarantee that all orders that users of the channel create are released to order processing only if they have a prepaid or pre-authorized payment that is within approved tolerances.
 If the Enable order completion setting is turned on, call center users can enter payments against sales orders for customers by using the payment processing features of Call center.
 If the setting is turned off, call center users can't use the Call center payment processing features, but they can still apply prepayments to sales orders by using standard Accounts receivable functionality.

 As part of the channel configuration, a company can define the methods of payment that are allowed for a call center channel.
-The call center channel uses the same payment methods that are defined for the retail store channels.
+The call center channel uses the same payment methods that are defined for the store channels.

-To configure the payment methods for a call center channel, go to Retail > Channels > Call centers > All call centers, and then, on the Set up menu, select the Payment methods option.
+To configure the payment methods for a call center channel, go to Retail and Commerce > Channels > Call centers > All call centers, and then, on the Set up menu, select the Payment methods option.

 When you create a payment method, there are five payment method functions that you can assign.